AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 >abstract="Segments created in Audience Library are available instantly and are not dependent on Analytics updates."

-You can publish an Adobe Analytics segment to the CX Enterprise.
+You can publish an Adobe Analytics segment to CX Enterprise.
 So, you can use the segment for marketing activity in Audience Manager and in other activation channels, including Advertising, Target, and Campaign.

 You can publish Analytics segments to CX Enterprise in under 8 hours.
 Use these segments to activate audiences in Audience Manager to all downstream destinations.